bcat/qmk_userspace/layouts/split_3x6_3/bcat/readme.md

 and [ZMK](https://github.com/bcat/zmk-config/blob/master/config/corne.keymap)
 versions of this keymap.)

-This is my favorite split ergo layout for typing, featuring the traditional four ortho/ergo layers (Default, Lower, Raise, Adjust).
+This is my favorite split ergo layout for typing, featuring the [traditional ortho/ergo layers](https://docs.qmk.fm/#/feature_tri_layer) (default, lower, raise, adjust).
 It is loosely inspired by the default Planck (numbers on Lower, symbols on Raise) and Crkbd (Space on left, Enter on right) layouts, but has since been redesigned heavily according to the principles described below.

-* Since my most-frequently-used keyboard shortcuts involve Ctrl, which lives on the left half of the keyboard, keys frequently used with it (numbers, function keys, etc.) are on the Raise layer activated by the right thumb.
+* Since my most-frequently-used keyboard shortcuts involve Ctrl, which lives on the left half of the keyboard, keys frequently used with it (numbers, function keys, etc.) are on the raise layer activated by the right thumb.

 * Navigation can be done on the right half alone, to enable simultaneous left-handed mousing.
 Additionally, Web pages can be scrolled with Space or